 Once the appropriate vendor has been selected, a contract that will meet the anticipated needs of the receiver should be negotiated in accordance with the receiver’s contracting policy.
 It should be clear that liability under the contract will be limited to estate assets and will not involve personal liability on the part of the receiver or the state.
+Once an agreement in principle has been reached with the vendor, protocols should be established for the operational relationship.
+A plan should be devised for assessing whether a third-party vendor satisfies the requirements of the contract.